Vegan Thai Red Curry with Tofu (Video)

 Tofu in this recipe does help to thicken the curry sauce.
 But if it's too thin, make a quick slurry by stirring together a teaspoon of flour or cornstarch with a tablespoon of water.

-Gradually stir in enough slurry into the curry sauce until thickens.
+Gradually stir in enough slurry into the curry sauce until it thickens.
 Be sure to simmer the sauce for a few minutes to cook out the floury or starchy taste.

 Adding white beans are another great way to thicken the sauce.